Joe Crowley

-Joseph Crowley (born March 16, 1962) is an American former politician who served as U.S. Representative from New York's 14th congressional district from 2013 to 2019.
+Joseph Crowley (born March 16, 1962) is an American former politician who served as U.S. representative from New York from 1999 to 2019, changing districts once in 2013.
 He was defeated by Democratic primary challenger Alexandria Ocasio-Cortez in what was viewed as one of the biggest upsets of the 2018 midterm elections.

-During his tenure, Crowley served as Chair of the House Democratic Caucus from 2017 to 2019, as well as the local chairman of the Queens County Democratic Party from 2006 to 2019.
+During his tenure, Crowley served as chair of the House Democratic Caucus from 2017 to 2019, as well as the local chairman of the Queens County Democratic Party from 2006 to 2019.
 He previously served in the New York State Assembly from 1987 to 1998 and as the U.S. representative for the 7th district from 1999 to 2013, when it was redistricted.
 After leaving Congress, he joined the Washington, D.C. lobbying and law firm Squire Patton Boggs.
 He left that firm in 2022 and joined the rival law firm Dentons.

 Early life and education

 Crowley was born in Woodside, Queens, New York City, to Joseph F. Crowley Sr., an Irish American, and Eileen Crowley, who emigrated from County Armagh, Northern Ireland.
 Crowley Sr. served in the United States Army during the Korean War, later becoming a lawyer and a New York City Police Department detective.
 Crowley Jr. is the second of four siblings.
 Crowley Jr.'s paternal uncle Walter H. Crowley was a New York City councilman, and is the namesake of Crowley Playground in Elmhurst, Queens.

 Crowley attended private Roman Catholic schools in the city, graduating from Power Memorial Academy in Manhattan in 1981.
 He graduated from Queens College in 1985 with a degree in political science and communications.
 Crowley was inducted into the Power Memorial Academy Hall of Fame in 2011.